Good communication is just as stimulating as black coffee, and just as hard to sleep after. – Anne Morrow Lindbergh

 Why Write a Client Brief?

-A client brief is a two-way communication between a client and the external party who will be working on the project.
+A client brief is two-way communication between a client and the external party who will be working on the project.

 The client brief outlines the scope and aspirations of the project, making sure that both the client and the agency know what is expected of them and what the end result should look like.
 It helps manage expectations and keep both parties grounded with what was agreed upon before starting the project.
 The client brief helps with the following points: